rchakode/realopinsight/doc/sphinx/source/adminguide/installing-ngrt4nd.rst

 ======================
-Installion of ngrt4nd
+Installation of ngrt4nd
 ======================
 Ngrt4nd is a daemon that offers the service of retrieving status data from a Nagios installation.
-It relies on the Nagios's status.dat file, thus due the disc I/O that involves it's less performant and scalable than using Livestatus.
-It's mainly designed for testing purpose or to quickly have a overview on how RealOpInsight works.
+It relies on the Nagios's status.dat file.
+And thus, due the disc I/O that this approach involves, it's not performant and is less scalable than using Livestatus.
+Hence its use is mainly appropriate for testing purpose, notably to quickly have an overview on how RealOpInsight works.

 This document assumes you have read and understood the :doc:`basic concepts of RealOpInsight <../overview/concepts>`.